Paripianist/Project/README.md

 # Project
-This is my Project.
-I designed and programed this code using Arduino UNO. this code is about a device which I designed it with my innovation
+I programed this code using Arduino UNO. this code is about a device which I designed it with my innovation

     #include <Wire.h>